Transcription convention

 Once you’ve set up the transcription file, transcription consists of two tasks: segmenting the file into turns, and annotating the turns.
 In other words, you first figure out who is speaking when, then you figure what they said.

-In this document, fixed-width font is used for things you actually type into the transcription program (Elan or Praat), and italics are used for menu commands (i.e., buttons you click).
+In this document, fixed-width font is used for things you actually type into the transcription program (Praat or Elan), and italics are used for menu commands (i.e., buttons you click).

 On this page